ofTheo/ofxKinect/README.markdown

 If you want to work with the latest unstable (still in development) ofxKinect, download the source from the develop branch [https://github.com/ofTheo/ofxKinect/tree/develop](https://github.com/ofTheo/ofxKinect/tree/develop) or via git clone:
 <pre>
-git clone git://github.com/ofTheo/ofxKinect.git -b development
+git clone git://github.com/ofTheo/ofxKinect.git -b develop
 </pre>

 Warning: The develop branch will be in flux, so don't be suprised if things do not always work as expected!